+Opto NOR0

-Opto NORO - Neuro-Optometric Rehabilitation - 2.0 credits
+Neuro-Optometric Rehabilitation

 This elective course covers in depth the assessment and management of complicated cases that require neuro-optometric rehabilitation.
 This course will include assessment techniques for the different clinical manifestations of those patients with acquired brain injury, rehabilitation techniques, and conventional and non-conventional optical devices.